-Researchers say the likelihood of developing Alzheimer’s disease increases substantially over time so that half the population above the age of 85 suffers with problems of memory, thinking and behavior.
+Researchers say the likelihood of developing Alzheimer's disease increases substantially over time so that half the population above the age of 85 suffer from problems of memory, thinking and behavior.

 If dementia has become so severe that lapses are beginning to interfere with daily tasks, there's some good news to report that may be worth remembering.

 A U.S.-based pharmaceutical company is claiming to have developed a medical device that can stop the progression of the debilitating disease.
 Though numerous treatments have been developed in the past to slow down Alzheimer's, none have yet stopped the build-up of disease-causing proteins.

 Clinical scientists at Amylex Pharmaceuticals, Inc., believe they have come up with a solution that involves the principles of neuroscience and a device that reduces proteins in the brain and distinguishes itself from previous neuro-stimulants, inhibitors and vaccines.

 The therapy, called Betaclear, is designed to eliminate the build-up of harmful beta-amyloid toxins before they can disrupt the connection and proper functioning of brain cells.
 Because the device's process of combating the disease is extracorporeal or takes place outside the body, Amylex claims that side effects are not likely, an improvement from previous treatments.

 What's more, Amylex plans to register Betaclear for clinical trials, first in the Philippines, giving the island nation a leg up on medical tourists desperate to find Alzheimer's treatments for themselves or a loved one.